Fill Mead First

 The Fill Lake Mead First strategy would benefit the people and ecosystems of the Colorado River Basin and beyond.
 This approach would help to maintain a reliable water supply for millions of people who depend on Lake Mead, in major cities such as Las Vegas, Phoenix, Los Angeles, and San Diego, as well as on farms across the region.
 It would also help to restore Colorado River ecosystems.
 Water would be permitted to flow more naturally through Glen Canyon Dam, helping to heal the damage done by the dam to the Grand Canyon.
 A lowered Lake Powell would expose many more portions of Glen Canyon that have been flooded under the reservoir, allowing them to recover their natural beauty and integrity.
 This could all be done without infringing on the water rights and needs of the Upper Basin states.

-In 2013, GCI commissioned a study that analyzed water usage under the Fill Mead First proposal.
-The study, “Loss Rates from Lake Powell and their Impact on Management of the Colorado River”, which was published in the Journal of the American Water Resources Association, shows that up to 300,000 acre feet of water could be saved each year in the Colorado Basin if the Fill Mead First proposal were implemented.
+In 2013, a GCI-commissioned study analyzing water lost to seepage at Lake Powell was published in the Journal of the American Water Resources Association.
+The study, “Loss Rates from Lake Powell and their Impact on Management of the Colorado River”, showed that Lake Powell has lost between 260,000 and 390,000 acre feet of water to seepage per year since it began filling.
+The hydrologist calculated that up to 300,000 acre feet of water could be saved each year in the Colorado Basin if the Fill Mead First proposal were implemented.
 That’s the same amount of water allocated to the entire state of Nevada.

 The Fill Lake Mead First Project is an expansion on an idea that has been proposed before by the likes of David Brower, who helped to found Glen Canyon Institute.
 In the past, this strategy was considered “politically unrealistic.”
 Now, in the face of unprecedented water supply and environmental challenges, the various people and institutions involved in Colorado River water policy are increasingly open to new ideas that they never would have considered before.
 GCI is optimistic that this will lead to unprecedented, positive change in the years to come, for the benefit of the people and ecosystems of the Colorado River Basin.